WARSKELETON/r_home/README.md

 * In the Firebase console, in the settings of your Android app, add your SHA-1 key by clicking "Add Fingerprint".
 * Follow instructions to download google-services.json
-* place `google-services.json` into `/android/app/`.
+* Move `google-services.json` into `/android/app/`.

-Double check install instructions for both
+Double check install instructions for both:
    - Google Auth Plugin
      - https://pub.dartlang.org/packages/firebase_auth
    - Firestore Plugin